boxuancui/DataExplorer/README.md

 ---

 ## Background
-[Exploratory Data Analysis (EDA)](https://en.wikipedia.org/wiki/Exploratory_data_analysis) is the initial and an important phase of data analysis.
-Through this phase, analysts/modelers will have a first look of the data, and thus generate relevant hypothesis and decide next steps.
+[Exploratory Data Analysis (EDA)](https://en.wikipedia.org/wiki/Exploratory_data_analysis) is the initial and an important phase of data analysis/predictive modeling.
+During this process, analysts/modelers will have a first look of the data, and thus generate relevant hypotheses and decide next steps.
 However, the EDA process could be a hassle at times.
 This [R](https://cran.r-project.org/) package aims to automate most of data handling and visualization, so that users could focus on studying the data and extracting insights.

 ## Installation
 The package can be installed directly from CRAN.